INVASION OF THE BODY SNATCHERS

 I was also reluctant to see this new version of the Invasion of the Body Snatchers, when it was released at the cinema, because I hadn't yet seen the original, even on TV.
 I'm glad I decided to though, the shock moments have haunted me since.
 While I keep rewatching it partly out of nostalgia, I honestly think it's a fantastic adaption, if not the best.

 It's excellent in conveying the growing paranoia and increasing panic that 'they're all out to get me' as the situation worsens.
 Donald Sutherland is about as far away from an modern action hero as you can get.
 Just an intelligent, normal guy in a surreal situation.
-I love his gasp when he sees a road accident - a realistic, relatable performance.
+I love his gasp when he sees a road accident - a realistic, natural performance.
 Brooke Adams and Veronica Cartwright (just before she appeared in Alien) portray the feeling of revulsion and loss of control.
 Leonard Nimoy is at pains to demonstrate he could play non-aliens, just before he sucked back into the Star Trek universe.
 An early, typical Jeff Goldblum performance is comfortably at home in the rambling, post-hippy mindset of self-help San Francisco.

 While the long hair and floral furnishings date the movie (as do the overuse of camera zooms), the fashion is back in vogue now.
 Not that we've macrame hanging on the walls, just yet.